What to Do if You Are Not Treated Fairly in Court

 Here are some other examples of unfair treatment in eviction cases:

-- The court did not allow you to speak about or submit evidence about the basic procedural requirements for an eviction, such as correct service of the court papers, a correct rent demand, or a termination notice.
+- The justice did not allow you to speak about or submit evidence about the basic procedural requirements for an eviction, such as correct service of the court papers, a correct rent demand, or a termination notice.

 - The justice told you that you could not raise a defense without an attorney or could not answer the papers orally in court.